How do I get a Protection Order?

 When a criminal complaint (such as Domestic Violence) is filed within our Court, there are two possible scenarios for obtaining a protection order.
-First, if the person requested a temporary protection order (TPO) at the scene and signed the motion, the request will be dealt with by the judge during the defendant’s first court appearance (i.e., arraignment).
-If the person did not sign a motion requesting a TPO at the scene and would still like to seek a protection order, he or she can provide a written request by faxing or bringing it to the Clerk’s Office or contacting the Prosecutor’s Office for assistance.
-(Call 937-296-2461 or 937-296-2549 for more assistance.)
+First, if the alleged victim signed a request for a temporary protection order (TPO) at the scene, the request will be dealt with by the judge during the defendant’s first court appearance (i.e., arraignment).
+If the alleged victim did not sign a motion requesting a TPO at the scene, he or she can provide a written request for one by faxing or bringing it to the Clerk’s Office or contacting the appropriate Prosecutor’s Office for assistance.

-Please note that if there is NOT a criminal complaint filed in this court and you would like to request a Civil Protection Order, there are two divisions of the Montgomery County Common Pleas Court that may be able to assist you.
+If there is not a criminal complaint filed in Kettering Court and you would like to request a Civil Protection Order, please read below.

 Address: 301 W. 3rd St., 2nd Floor (3rd and Perry)